-Ryan has funded healthcare for 107 patients in 12 countries.
+Ryan has funded healthcare for 120 patients in 13 countries.

-Lameck is a child from Tanzania.
-Lameck is a fifth born child in a family of five children, he is a shy little boy and likes to keep to himself.
-His parents are subsistence farmers who depend entirely on what they harvest for their food and living.
+Hamisi is a four-month-old baby from Tanzania.
+He is the last born child in a family of four children.
+Hamisi’s parents are subsistence farmers who depend entirely on what they harvest for their food and living.
 Their income is very limited, since they have to sell some of their harvests in order to be able to buy other basic commodities and support their family.
-Lameck has clubfoot of both his feet.
+Hamisi was born with clubfoot of both of his feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
-This causes difficulty walking and even wearing shoes.
-Fortunately, Lameck traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
-There, surgeons will perform clubfoot repair surgery on September 10th.
-Our medical partner, African Mission Healthcare Foundation, is requesting $890 to fund Lameck's clubfoot repair.
+This causes difficulty with walking, playing, and even wearing shoes.
+Fortunately, Hamisi traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
+There, surgeons will perform clubfoot repair surgery on January 5th.
+Our medical partner, African Mission Healthcare Foundation, is requesting $935 to fund Hamisi's clubfoot repair.
 After treatment, he will be able to walk easily, wear shoes, and go about normal life when he grows up.
 Hamisi’s mother shared, “Living with a disability comes with a lot of hardship, which is not something I would like my son to go through.
 Please help correct his feet.”